St. Marys Bay, Nova Scotia

-St. Marys Bay (Miꞌkmaq: Wagweiik) south western Nova Scotia, Canada, is surrounded by the modern municipal districts of Clare Municipal District and Digby.
+St. Marys Bay (French: Baie Sainte-Marie, Miꞌkmaq: Wagweiik) south western Nova Scotia, Canada, is surrounded by the modern municipal districts of Clare Municipal District and Digby.

-Saint Mary's Bay (Wagweiik) is situated within the Federal Fishing District 34, the most lucrative lobster fishing zone in Canada with the Bay accounting for 1,691 metric tonnes of commercially landed lobster in the 2016–2017 season and a record high value of $25.3 million.
-The bay is also well known for haddock, herring, mackerel, clams and scallops.
+The principal sources of the economy of the Acadians are fishing and the French-language university Université Sainte-Anne.

-Pre European contact
+Pre-European contact

-The native Mi'kmaw have occupied and used Oostitukum (Digby Neck) and the mainland shore and the waters between since before the arrival of Europeans, and the bay is known by the Mi'kmaw as Wagweiik.
-The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaw and several artifacts have been found there, as well as at Meteghan, Major's Point and other sites.
+The native Mi'kmaw have occupied in the summer and used Oostitukum (Digby Neck) and the mainland shore and the waters between since before the arrival of Europeans, and the bay is known by the Mi'kmaw as Wagweiik.
+The mouth of Salmon River is thought to be a traditional summer settlement of the Mi'kmaw and several artifacts have been found there, as well as at Meteghan and Major's Point.
 A site known as BcDM-01 by Erskine situated at Major's Point in Belliveau Cove is described: "Beside the road to the shore about .40km from the sea, a field is full of late Indian Garden Chips.
 On the shore, Rene Belliveau found a small cluster of shallow hearths, probably where Indians waited for the tides to turn.
 Chips were of the late Indian Gardens, and one was of Nwe Brunswick green quartzite.
 Place names like Hectanooga, Mitihikan (Meteghan), and Chicaben (Church Point) are found in the area.
-They also had a principal settlement by River Allen near Cape Sainte-Marie used for fishing and as a canoe route.
-The Mi'kmaw also used a fishing weir system for catching mackerel and herring that they taught to the new settlers, which they continued to use until well into the 1900s, and fish drying techniques that continue today.
-They also caught eels, seals, clams, urchins and other sea life, as well as berries, medicinal plants and other coastal resources.

 The earliest European records come from Samuel de Champlain and Pierre Dugua, Sieur de Mons from 1604, and include details of their first expedition.
-The sakmowk of Kespukwitk district, and Grand Chief of the other six indigenous districts at the time was Henri Membertou, who welcomed the French explorers and settlers, and who died at Saint Mary's Bay in 1611 at age 103.
+The sakmowk of Kespukwitk district, and Grand Chief of the other six indigenous districts at the time was Henri Membertou, who welcomed the French explorers and settlers at Port Royal (today named Annapolis Royal, and an hour's drive from here).
+Membertou died in 1611 at age 103.